ofabius-spw/btm_bess/USER_GUIDE_btm_mfrr.md

 - **Rest SoC:** Target state of charge during this period for active SoC management (0.0-1.0)
 - **% of max power:** Reserved for future use (currently 1.0)

+**Note:** You can add as many time periods as needed.
+The table supports dynamic rows - all rows will be used in the simulation.

+#### Load Forecast Settings

+**Limit UP bids to load forecast:**
+- When enabled, UP bids are limited to forecasted site load to reduce grid injection risk
+- Forecast is calculated as the average load for the same PTU across previous N days
+- Only affects UP regulation bids (discharge)
+- Disabled by default

+**Forecast lookback period (days):**
+- Number of past days to average for load forecast (1-30 days)
+- Default: 7 days
+- Only shown when "Limit UP bids to load forecast" is enabled
+- Longer periods = smoother forecast, shorter periods = more responsive to recent changes

 ### 6. Market Data Visualization Options

+When viewing uploaded data in the "Strategy and Market Data Visualization" expander:

-- **Average Daily Prices:** Shows average prices across all days in uploaded data
+- **Average Daily Prices:** Shows average prices and load across all days
+  - Load displayed with mean (solid blue line) and 95% confidence interval (dotted blue lines)
+  - Helps identify typical patterns and variability
-- **Select a Specific Day:** View market data for a single day
+- **Select a Specific Day:** View market data and actual load for a single day
 - **None:** Show only bidding strategy (no market overlay)

 ---